jeremysee2/internship-notes/performance-tests/observer-x86-64/README-Perf-Profiling.md

 The CPU cycle counts were measured with the `clock()` function in the `time.h` module.
 It isn't accurate as there are large variations between runs on my laptop.

+The executables are compiled with `gcc` on `x86-64`, for my laptop running Ubuntu 20.04.

-The large executable sizes are due to the usage of standard C libraries such as `stdlib` and `stdio`.
+The large executable sizes are due to the usage of standard C libraries (`libc`) such as `stdlib` and `stdio`.
 For embedded environments, pruning can be done to reduce code size.
 OOP implementations add about `300` bytes to the code size.
 List implementation vs hardcoding adds about `130` bytes.
 Asynchronous implementations add about `100` bytes.

 ## Asynchronous implementations